How to Become a Supply Chain Manager

 The University of North Carolina at Pembroke offers a fully online MBA with a concentration in supply chain management providing students with the business skills and knowledge they need for effectively managing the flow of goods and services from the origin point to the consumption point.
 Courses in this program are taught by the same faculty members who teach on campus, helping students in expanding their interpersonal, leadership, and analytical skills.

-For admission to the program, students will need to have a bachelor’s degree from a regionally accredited institution, a grade point average of 2.5, GRE or GMAT scores (can be waived), a completed application, and official transcripts from all colleges or universities attended.
+For admission to the program, students must have a bachelor’s degree from a regionally accredited institution, a grade point average of 2.5, GRE or GMAT scores (which can be waived), a completed application, and official transcripts from all colleges or universities attended.

-Made up of 36 credits, the program courses such as management information systems; supply chain management; operations management; managerial finance; quantitative methods; and organizational theory and behavior.
+The 36-credit program includes courses such as management information systems, supply chain management, operations management, managerial finance, quantitative methods, and organizational theory and behavior.

 • Location: Pembroke, NC

-• Accreditation: Association to Advance Collegiate Schools of Business (AACSB); Southern Association of Colleges and Schools Commission on Colleges
+• Accreditation: Association to Advance Collegiate Schools of Business (AACSB International); Southern Association of Colleges and Schools Commission on Colleges (SACSCOC)

 • Expected Time to Completion: 12 months